digitsensitive/FoxViewPPM/README.md

-# PPM Viewer
+# FoxViewPPM

-PPM Viewer is an Open Source image viewer for PPM, PBM and PGM files, written in `C` and `SDL2`.
+FoxViewPPM is an Open Source image viewer for PPM, PBM and PGM files, written in `C` and `SDL2`.
 The program parses the image data (header and body) and displays the content using the SDL2 library.